-5 Signs Your Romantic Relationship May Be Abusive
+5 Signs Your Romantic Relationship Might Be Abusive

 When people think of abusive relationships or domestic violence, they often imagine a lot of physical abuse and chaos.
 In fact, abusive relationships come in all forms, many of them quite subtle.

 Abuse can actually start out slowly and quietly, beginning with verbal or emotional assaults that may escalate over time.